ntxtthomas/jquery_functions/README.md

 LEARNING OPPORTUNITY
 Using Boostrap on Navbar.. when in mobile size the navBar toggles to a "hamburger" but was not working at after that.
 Did much research, tried many things.. in the end I loaded jQuery before Bootstrap, worked.
 Lots of time on that one.

+Update: Did lots of cleanup on the layout.. looking better, but now the navBar toggle isn't working again.. going to bed